 K) Alcohol probably won’t affect your ability to synthesize protein.
 The protein synthesis rumours you may have heard stem from studies done on rats, but the studies on humans have been finding, well, nothing.
 There aren’t any.
 In some hardcore alcoholics their ability to synthesize protein is diminished, but this has to do with a condition (chronic alcoholic myopathy) that sometimes comes along with the alcoholism, not the alcohol itself. (study) So we really don’t know what happens to protein synthesis when a healthy dude is a moderate drinker.
 The reason I say that it probably won’t affect your ability to synthesize protein is that this study looked into the body composition of alcoholics and found that they preserved muscle mass just fine regardless of how long they’d been alcoholics and how much alcohol they’d been consuming.
 If you wound up with chronic alcoholic myopathy that would change, of course, but that’s irrelevant for your non-alcoholic drinker, who obviously wouldn’t have it.
 So, presumably, you could have a couple drinks every day for decades and your muscle would be just fine, indicating that your ability to synthesize protein would also be just fine.
 (Admittedly this is an assumption.)

-L) While moderate alcohol consumption comes with a lot of perks, alcoholism comes with a plethora of negative side-effects (especially when combined with smoking).
+L) While the overall body of evidence currently indicates that moderate alcohol consumption likely comes with a lot of perks, alcoholism comes with a plethora of negative side-effects (especially when combined with smoking).
 I’m not addressing alcoholism here because I feel that goes without saying.
 Alcoholics are riddled with heart disease, health problems and higher rates of cancer.
 Abstainers though, surprisingly, have the next highest mortality rate.
-Moderate drinkers have been proven time and time again to live the longest. (study, study, study, study).
-If you stick within light to moderate alcohol consumption (1-3 drinks per day) then you probably have nothing to worry about and can collect on a bunch of health benefits, including a stronger immune system, a decreased chance of getting the common cold, Alzheimer’s, dementia, metabolic syndrome, cancer, arthritis, heart disease, and depression. (study, study, study, study, study, study, study, study) The absolute healthiest amount to drink is one drink per day, and the negative effects start to come after about 3.5 drinks per day.
+Moderate drinkers have been proven time and time again to live the longest (study, study, study, study), which is admittedly a little peculiar, since the mechanisms behind the supposed head benefits of alcohol aren’t well understood yet (although this study sheds some light on that).
+If you stick within light to moderate alcohol consumption (1-3 drinks per day) then you probably have nothing to worry about and can potentially collect on a bunch of health benefits, including a stronger immune system, a decreased chance of getting the common cold, Alzheimer’s, dementia, metabolic syndrome, cancer, arthritis, heart disease, and depression. (study, study, study, study, study, study, study, study) The absolute healthiest amount to drink is one drink per day, and the negative effects start to come after about 3.5 drinks per day.
 Consider a glass of wine your new health supplement.

 Moderation for the Win (The Inverted-U Curve)